choria-io/website/docs/content/playbooks/index.md

 Further MCollective is hardly ever stand alone in any infrastructure, there are always other sources of truth, other APIs etc.  Imagine you might want node lists from Consul or etcd, or some YAML file.
 Imagine you want to notify webhooks, or run arbitrary shell scripts, or call to systems like Slack for notification or speak to Razor to provision nodes or Terraform for EC2 resources - all of these would be tasks or data stores you'd wish to incorporate in such a script.

-Choria Playbooks is an attempt to produce a system that lets you write sets of tasks, inputs, discovery rules and so forth to solve complex infrastructure orchestration problems.
+Choria Playbooks is a system that lets you write sets of tasks, inputs, discovery rules and so forth to solve complex infrastructure orchestration problems.
+Playbooks are written using the familiar Puppet Language and can be documented using the standard Puppet Strings utility.

-While Playbooks are MCollective centred they support integrating a range of 3rd party components into your flows.
+While Playbooks are MCollective centered they support integrating a range of 3rd party components into your flows.

 ## Typical Use Case